Updated - May 10, 2022

 The type of diabetes you have (Type 1 or Type 2), as discussed above, can determine whether you’re eligible for coverage from a specific insurer, whether you will need to have a health screening, and how much your coverage will cost.

 The longer you’ve had diabetes, the longer it’s had to take its toll on your body.
-This increases your likelihood for experiencing other health problems, such as heart disease or stroke.
+This increases your likelihood of experiencing other health problems, such as heart disease or stroke.

 If you were diagnosed later in life, ideally over 50 years old, your diagnosis is less likely to impact your life insurance coverage.